-Juliet Stevenson was born in Essex and grew up in towns across England, moving each time her army officer father received a new posting.
+Juliet Stevenson was born in Essex and grew up in towns around the world, moving each time her army officer father received a new posting.
 She attended the Royal Academy of Dramatic Art and was part of its “new wave,” which included actors like Kenneth Branagh and Alan Rickman.
 Stevenson began her stage career with the Royal Shakespeare Company in 1978 and has won acclaim in dozens of roles over the years, including nominations for four BAFTAs and four Laurence Olivier Awards, as well as an Olivier win for Death and the Maiden.
 Although best known as a stage actress, Stevenson has also undertaken major film and TV roles, most notably in 1990’s Truly, Madly, Deeply.
 In 1999, she was appointed a Commander of the Order of the British Empire.
 She lives with her partner, anthropologist Hugh Brody, and their two children in North London.

 Stevenson chose to read Emily Dickinson’s poem “’Hope’ is the thing with feathers” for our film series.
 She tells us: “I love Emily Dickinson more and more as life goes on.
 For me, you need a fair amount of life experience to understand her—or perhaps I mean to sound her depths.
 Extraordinary for a poet who barely left her house in her own lifetime—perhaps proof that great creative gifts like hers don’t require the world out there to feed or shape their work; it can all be forged from the internal life.